truptigaonkar/mandatory-advanced-js1/README.md

 ### Requirements
 If a message contains a URL it should be automatically converted to a link.

 * It should contain a “login” screen with a text input and a button.
 This screen is shown when the app is opened.
+- [x] DONE

-* When a username is submitted the user is shown a “chat” screen with a text input for sending messages and a list of messages
+* When a username is submitted the user is shown a “chat” screen with a text input for sending messages and a list of messages.
+- [x]  DONE

 * The message list should be populated with the messages received from the server and new messages should be added automatically (including messages sent from the client)
+- [x]  DONE

-* The chat screen should contain a “close” button so the user can return to the “login” screen
+* The chat screen should contain a “close” button so the user can return to the “login” screen.
+- [x]  DONE

-* Support for emojis
+* Support for emojis.
+- [x]  DONE - Emojify

 * Automatically convert URLs into links
+- [x] DONE - Linkify

+### My Contribution:

+- [x] styling
+    - [x]  reactstrap
+    - [x]  Google Font
+    - [x]  Font Awesome

-### Requirements
+### Tips
 * Try to connect to the server and play around to see how it works with a simple Node program before attempting to integrate it with your React application
 * Use regular expressions (regex) to find URLs in the messages
 * Ask questions if there is something you are unsure about